 Article 15-A of the New York State Executive Law was signed on July, 19, 1988.
 Under this statute, State Agencies are charged with establishing employment and business participation goals for minorities and women.
 These laws were enacted to promote equality of economic opportunity for minority group members and women and to eradicate barriers that have unreasonably impeded access by M/WBEs to State contracting activities.

-Article 17-B of the Executive Law, enacted in 2014, provides for more meaningful participation in public procurement by Service-Disabled Veteran-Owned Businesses (SDVOBs), thereby further integrating such businesses into New York State’s economy.
-One tool authorized by the law is the use of set asides.
-Set asides permit the reservation in whole or in part of certain procurements by State agencies for SDVOBs.
-The process for managing set asides are the subject of these guidelines from the Commissioner of General Services.
+Veterans’ Service Law Article 3 of the Executive Law, enacted in 2023, provides for more meaningful participation in public procurement by Service-Disabled Veteran-Owned Businesses (SDVOBs), thereby further integrating such businesses into New York State’s economy.

 As we know, a diverse business community strengthens the economy and is beneficial to the residents and businesses of our city.
 The Procurement Compliance Department at ECMCC will actively ensure minority business enterprises and service disabled veterans have a fair share to participate in business opportunities & procurement in construction, goods and professional services at ECMCC.